dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The Web API features a resource for sending emails.
 For emails to be sent it is required that the SMTP configuration has been properly set up and that a system notification email address for the DHIS2 instance has been defined.
-You can set SMTP settings from the email settings screenF and system notification email address from the general settings screen in DHIS 2.
+You can set SMTP settings from the email settings screen and system notification email address from the general settings screen in DHIS2.

     /api/26/email